-- a prohibition on the export of goods contributing to the strengthening of Russian/Belarussian military capabilities, including on general-purpose semiconductors, PCs and communication devices, to Russia and Belarus (unless specifically endorsed by the Japanese government); - a prohibition on the export to Russia of certain goods including facilities for petroleum processing (unless specifically endorsed by the Japanese government); - a prohibition on the export of certain goods and services to certain organizations of the Russian government and Belarussian government (unless specifically endorsed by the Japanese government); and - a prohibition on the export of certain goods and services to the DNR and LNR (unless specifically endorsed by the Japanese government).
+- a prohibition on the export of goods contributing to the strengthening of Russian/Belarusian military capabilities, including on general-purpose semiconductors, PCs and communication devices, to Russia and Belarus (unless specifically endorsed by the Japanese government); - a prohibition on the export to Russia of certain goods including facilities for petroleum processing (unless specifically endorsed by the Japanese government); - a prohibition on the export of certain goods and services to certain organizations of the Russian government and Belarusian government (unless specifically endorsed by the Japanese government); and - a prohibition on the export of certain goods and services to the DNR and LNR (unless specifically endorsed by the Japanese government). - The Japanese government issued guidance stating that these exports in general will not be endorsed.
+There are very few exceptions which need to satisfy certain specified criteria.